 How To Manage PTSD

-How To Help A Person Who Is Struggling With Post-Traumatic Stress Disorder
+How To Help A Person With PTSD

-What Is PTSD
+What Is PTSD?

-Post-Traumatic stress disorder (PTSD) is a psychiatric disorder that may occur in people who have experienced or witnessed a traumatic event.
+Post-traumatic stress disorder (PTSD) is a psychiatric disorder that may occur in people who have experienced or witnessed a traumatic event.

 Examples include natural disasters, serious accidents, terrorist acts, war/combat, assault, historical trauma, violence, and bullying.

-Symptoms of PTSD
+The Symptoms of PTSD

 • Reliving a traumatic event as if it were happening again, also known as flashbacks.